 - High Power Chargers (150kW or more) - designed for rapid charging of vehicles with larger batteries

 All EV chargers owned and maintained by East Lothian Council have the following tariffs:

 - 30p per kWh for Journey chargers (43kW or more)

 - 16p per kWh for slower chargepoints (Destination chargerss)

-There will be a minimum charge of £1 per session, which would be waived if the session was interrupted.
+There is a minimum charge of £1 per session.

 The restrictions will be enforced by parking attendants who will issue a Penalty Charge Notice if a vehicle is parked for too long, or if it is not plugged in.
 Additionally, an overstay charge of £1 per minute will apply to the Journey chargepoints to encourage high turnover to try to ensure that the chargepoint is always available when a rapid top-up is needed.